-And for me, if you played Batman (affiliate link), you were the man!
+And for me, if you played Batman, you were the man!
 It was one of the first actors whom I can remember his name.
-That was in ’90 or something, when I was four years old.
+That was in ’90 or something when I was four years old.
 And since then, like in Birdman, he kind of went in the fog.
 A little bit in Robocop as I just remembered now.
 But that was it.

-I’ve decided to write a couple of words about this one, The founder, for more then the reason of the main character that’s personalized by Michael Keaton.
+I’ve decided to write a couple of words about this one, The founder, for more than the reason for the main character that’s personalized by Michael Keaton.
 It isn’t the fact that is about McDonald’s, which I love (and who doesn’t?).

 So what if this is a giant McDonalds commercial?

 I guess the main reason for this article is because it’s about perseverance.
 There’s a sequence in the movie when Raymond Kroc, (arguably) the founder of what we know today to be McDonald’s – the most successful restaurant chain in the world- where he, a 50+ something salesman, alone in a hotel room after a hard day work, away from his home and his wife, listens to a record (did they had turntables back then in the hotel room or did he brought his own?).
 It was a motivational record from a fictional character and the part, soon to memorize, was about persistence.

 Knowing about the Self Help – Personal Development literature.
 I am familiar with the works of Brian Tracy, Napoleon Hill, and Anthony Tony Robbins.
 Inevitably in our lifetime, we intersect with it.
 It depends on what and how much anybody wants to get from it.